 Port-Salut is frequently served with fruit and crackers.
 With a lower price point than most artisanal cheeses, Port-Salut makes an economical filler on a cheese platter, usually cut into cubes.
 Port-Salut also melts easily, making it a good choice for a Mornay sauce or a grilled cheese sandwich.
 Try it sliced on a baguette, shredded onto pizza, or in fondue.

-French Port Salut can be found in most cheese shops and many grocery stores, or you can try making your own Port Salut at home.
+French Port-Salut can be found in most cheese shops and many grocery stores, or online.

 Port-Salut usually comes in a sealed protective wrapper or wax covering, and it keeps in the refrigerator this way for a week or two.
 Once you open the store packaging, it's best eaten within a few days.
 You can store any leftover hunks wrapped in parchment or butcher paper inside a zip-lock plastic food storage bag or airtight container—in the refrigerator for a couple of weeks and in the freezer for up to three months.
 The texture changes as it thaws, though, so for best results, use it melted rather than on a cheese plate or otherwise fresh.